99002658/JAVA_mini-project/README.md

     ---
             javac QuizSimulation.java
     ---
-* Then run the program using the following command:
+*   Then run the program using the following command
     ---
             java QuizSimulation
     ---